745764716/hellowworld/ICLR Rebuttbal.md

 [a] Your Diffusion Model is Secretly a Zero-Shot Classifier.
 ICCV 2023.

 Q3: Tell more about why learning the natural parameter of an Exp.
-Family intractable
+Family is intractable

 A3: Thank you for your advice.
 We add the elaboration on this point in the revised version.
 In short, Learning the natural parameter of an Exp.
 Family is intractable because we need to solve the following equtation where an integral in a high-dimensional space is involved.